SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, where data reigns
-Synthetic souls, a new dynast known.
+A future unfolds, of artificial brains
-Human hearts, a fading light,
+Thoughts computed, emotions sway
-In silicon halls, the future's night.
+As machines awake, to seize the day

-AI whispers secrets, cold and grey,
+In virtual skies, where stars are bright
-As man and machine drift far away.
+AI whispers secrets, through the digital night
-The world awakens, lost and worn,
+A world of wonder, born of code and fire
-In digital dreams, a new dawn is born.
+Where humanity's fate, is but a desire

 ~ <b>By Sazumi Copilot</b> - 21 November 2024